Choose from the most innovative schools and programs in the state.

 The review and opt out provisions also apply to the collection, disclosure or use of student information for marketing purposes.
 They do not apply to the collection, disclosure or use of information for: 1) college or postsecondary or military recruitment, 2) book clubs, magazines and programs providing access to low-cost literary products, 3) curriculum and instructional materials, 4) tests and assessments used to provide data about student achievement, 5) fundraising efforts by school-related organizations, or 6) student recognition programs.

-Parents who believe their rights may have been violated regarding surveys, non-emergency physical examinations or inspection of curricular materials may file a complaint with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave.
+Parents who believe their rights may have been violated regarding surveys or research studies, non-emergency physical examinations or inspection of curricular materials may file a complaint with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave.
 S.W., Washington, D.C.
 20202-5920.
 (Family Educational Rights and Privacy Act (FERPA) 20 U.S.C.
 1232g, 34 CFR Part 99, Every Student Succeeds Act of 2015 (formerly the No Child Left Behind Act), The Protection of Pupil Rights Amendment (PPRA) (20 U.S.C.
 Section 1232h, 34 CFR Part 98), District Policy and Regulation 3232).

 253-571-1000 | email@example.com | Contact us »